Practice changing projects and programs

 Alfred Health Emergency has a strong and established interdisciplinary research program in collaboration with numerous departments within Alfred Health, at Monash University and internationally.
 Our team of investigators and staff collaborate both locally and abroad, with research spanning basic, translational, and clinical domains.
 AHE research is supported by a range of federal, state, philanthropic and industry sponsors.

-The ED maintained an extensive program of research training, continuing the Emergency Medicine Research Course – the most popular research training course for advanced trainees in Emergency Medicine in Australasia.
-Research training was also provided in introductory courses, including in Riyadh, Saudi Arabia, and at the Monash campus in Prato, Italy.
+AHE maintained an extensive program of research training, continuing the Emergency Medicine Research Course – the most popular research training course of advanced trainees in Emergency Medicine in Emergency Medicine in Australasia.
+Research training was also provided in introductory courses, including in Riyadh, Saudi Arabia.
 Furthermore, there was the continuing supervision of PhD, Masters by research and Honours students.